WolfGangS/SL-External-Editor/README.md

     `/home/user/secondlife/huds/space_roleplay/scripts/main.luau`
   - But not one like this `/home/user/projects/huds/secondlife/space_roleplay/main.luau`
-  - This hint is also used to try and automatically open the right folder, if the `secondlifeExternalEditor.dir.projects` config option is set.
+  - This hint will also be used to try and automatically open the right folder, if the `secondlifeExternalEditor.dir.projects` config option is set.
 - `@file <file_name>` this will override the default script name detection mechanism, it can be combined with `@project` to specify files inside a project